$53.86-$66.73 hourly / $9,336.33-$11,566.08 monthly / $112,035.96-$138,792.96 annual

 Evaluating the effectiveness and efficiency of internal information, media relations, and community relation programs and making recommendations on appropriate modifications; assisting administrators with the creation and implementation of an effective communications plan and strategy.

 Obtaining feedback from the public and college and District staff through surveys, public opinion studies, and/or group meetings concerning college programs, policies, services and actions, summarizing findings, and making recommendations.

-Managing and creating the design and layout for publications including brochures, newsletters, posters, catalogs, web site structure and content, and other publications.
+Managing and creating the design and layout for publications including brochures, newsletters, posters, catalogs, web site content, and other publications.

-Assuring that public relations and marketing goals are met in the content management of web pages and social media platforms such as LinkedIn, Facebook, and Twitter.
+Assuring that public relations and marketing goals are met in the content management of web pages and various social media platforms on behalf of the college.